nicolassouz4/nicolassouz4/README.md

 <p align="left">
 → Here I've shared a little more of my learning process in <b>Data Science</b>, as well as show some projects that I have been developing.
 My goal with data is to turn analytics into informed decisions.<br>

-→ Currently, I work as a business analyst and I am studying analytical models (predictive and descriptive), as well as reviewing content focused on the area of statistics and business.
+→ Currently, I work as a business analyst and I have been studying analytical models (predictive and descriptive), as well as reviewing content focused on the area of statistics and business.

 <!--
 <p align="left">